AddisonHJ/Getting_Clean_Data/codebook.md

 ##The Averages Dataset

-###Units of Observation
+###Unit of Observation

-The units of observation of the Averages dataset are subject-activity combinations.
+The unit of observation in the Averages dataset is subject-activity.

 ###Variables